Introducing the Descriptive Parametric Model: Gaseous Profiles for Galaxies, Groups, and Clusters: Comparison to Observations

 The next observable is electron DMs as a function of impact parameter, constrained in two halo mass bins at three radii by \citet{Wu2023}.
 We plot $L^\star$ $z=0.0$ DM profiles in Figure \ref{fig:DM} along with these data.

 \paragraph{Observational Comparison and Biases}

 The comparison of DPM profiles to \citet{Wu2023} datapoints is unconstraining at its current level.
 Although it appears that Model 2 underpredicts the data, it is possible that this is because ionized cool CGM clouds are a significant contributor to the DM measured around $L^\star$ galaxies.
-Additionally, obtaining DMs of halos from FRBs is challenging as it requires localizing the FRB source, subtracting off host and Milky Way halo free electron contributions that are not yet well constrained, and cross-correlating with foreground halos to obtain DM as a function of impact parameter.
+We highlight that Models 2 and 3 have highly contrasting predictions at large radii that future surveys should soon be able to test.
+Interestingly, while $L_X$ values are similar for these two models in the $L^\star$ regime (cf. Fig. \ref{fig:LX}), DM profiles provide an orthogonal constraint.